visgl/react-map-gl/README.md

     npm install
     npm test

-Note on yarn: `yarn` does not appear to be compatible with `mapbox-gl` v0.31, in terms of installing correct versions of dependencies needed to run test scripts in the folder.
-While this is likely to change, for now it is recommended it is recommended to use `npm install` in the root folder of `react-map-gl`.
-This restriction only applies when installing in the root folder; `yarn` is still supported and recommended when installing the examples in the `examples` folder.

 Then start the main example in `examples/main` by running the shortcut

     npm start

 This should open a new tab in your browser with the examples.

 To make the maps load, either:
 * add `?access_token=TOKEN` to the URL where `TOKEN` is a valid Mapbox access token, or
 * set the `MapboxAccessToken` environment variable before running `npm start`

 ## Testing